Sabah Drabu

 Simple Tricks for Getting More Fiber in Your Diet

-With all the nutritional advice being pushed at us these days, it seems everyone is talking about one thing: Fiber.
-We all know that getting enough dietary fiber is essential for a healthy digestive system, increased energy levels, and overall improved well-being.
 However, between finding time to cook meals with more natural sources of fiber or remembering to buy all the right products in the supermarket – efficiently getting more fiber in your diet can be a real hassle.
 Luckily, we are here to help.

 About Fiber: Types and Benefits

-Fiber is a carbohydrate found in plant-based foods like fruits, vegetables, legumes, whole grains, nuts, and seeds.
+Fiber is a carbohydrate in plant-based foods like fruits, vegetables, legumes, whole grains, nuts, and seeds.
 Unlike other carbohydrates, fiber is not broken down by our body’s enzymes, so it travels through our digestive system intact and comes out in our stool.

 Fiber is essential for maintaining our digestive health because it helps regulate bowel movements, prevents constipation, and reduces the risk of diseases like hemorrhoids, diverticular disease, and colorectal cancer.
 Additionally, fiber can help control blood sugar levels by slowing down glucose absorption into the bloodstream, making it beneficial for people with diabetes.